testflows/TestFlows-WebSite/source/handbook/index.md

 ## XFails

-The [XFails] decorator can be used to set `xfails` attribute of any test that is defined using a decorated function or used as an argument of the `examples` parameter for the test.
+The [XFails] decorator can be used to set `xfails` attribute of any test that is defined using a decorated function or used as an extra argument when defining a row for the [examples] of the test.
 The [XFails] decorator takes a dictionary of the same form as the [xfails] parameter.

 ```python